ran-shang/portfolio-v1/README.md

 ## Components
 > Me

-This section contains the basic information about my educational background.
+This section contains the basic information about my educational background and previous working experience.

 > My Projects